How to Get Sudden Money

 One of the most famous examples of this is billionaire author JK Rowling – who wrote the Harry Potter books.
 The first three books have already sold 35 million copies giving her royalties of $37 million.
 She commands 5-10 percent over and above the industry average (10%) for royalties on the sale of each copy.
 In addition, she gets royalties from other books, movies and merchandise sales.

 Perhaps you are a collector, or just a lucky buyer of an exceptional antique.
 This too can be a source of sudden wealth when you sell the collectible or antique item.

 Ruth’s aunt was given a mobile by Alexander Calder.
 It was appraised on the Antiques Roadshow to be worth between $400K and $600K at auction.

 Don Cruz won the 2005 Home and Garden TV show Dream Home in Tyler Texas.
 Each year HGTV offers a new dream home, all of its furnishings and usually a vehicle and significant amounts of cash to the winner.
 Most people enter online.

-The 2011 dream home is in Stowe, Vt and the entire package is valued at more than $2 million.
+The 2011 dream home was in Stowe, Vt and the entire package was valued at more than $2 million.